The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Polymarket: Architecture and Trade Mechanisms

-Although Polymarket maintains a centralized off-chain CLOB for speed, completed matches are settled on-chain on Polygon by submitting the signed orders to one of two exchange contracts: \texttt{CTFExchange} for binary markets and \texttt{NegRiskCtfExchange} for categorical markets.
+Although Polymarket maintains a centralized off-chain CLOB for speed, completed matches are settled on-chain on Polygon by submitting the signed orders to one of two exchange contracts: \texttt{CTFExchange} for binary markets and \texttt{NegRiskCTFExchange} for categorical markets.
 These contracts emit a rich set of logs that make executions observable from Polygon blockchain data.
 In particular, \texttt{OrderFilled} records fill-level execution details (maker/taker, token IDs, quantities, etc.), while \texttt{OrdersMatched} provides a summary of multiple orders that are matched within one transaction.

-This paper focuses on the 2024 U.S. Presidential Election market (\href{https://polymarket.com/event/presidential-election-winner-2024}{Polymarket: Presidential Election Winner 2024}) as the primary case to illustrate how the categorical market works.
-In this market, Polymarket provides 17 different outcomes\footnote{The list of 17 outcomes: Donald Trump, Joe Biden, Nikki Haley, Gavin Newsom, Robert F. Kennedy Jr., Ron DeSantis, Kamala Harris, Vivek Ramaswamy, Michelle Obama, Hillary Clinton, Chris Christie, AOC, Elizabeth Warren, Bernie Sanders, Other Democrat Politician, Other Republican Politician, Kanye.}.
-However, the outcomes of Donald Trump, Joe Biden, and Kamala Harris account for the vast majority of trading volume.
-For conciseness, we use these three outcomes to describe how the categorical market works and to analyze the behavior of participants holding shares of these outcomes.
+This paper focuses on the 2024 U.S. Presidential Election market (\href{https://polymarket.com/event/presidential-election-winner-2024}{Polymarket: Presidential Election Winner 2024}) as the main empirical setting.
+The market contains 17 outcomes.\footnote{The list of 17 outcomes: Donald Trump, Joe Biden, Nikki Haley, Gavin Newsom, Robert F. Kennedy Jr., Ron DeSantis, Kamala Harris, Vivek Ramaswamy, Michelle Obama, Hillary Clinton, Chris Christie, AOC, Elizabeth Warren, Bernie Sanders, Other Democrat Politician, Other Republican Politician, Kanye.} Donald Trump, Joe Biden, and Kamala Harris account for the vast majority of trading volume.
+We therefore use these three outcomes to describe how the categorical market works and to analyze participant behavior.